lewiseason/dotfiles/README.md

 These dotfiles are managed by [fresh].

+## Requirements

+* keychain

 ## Notes

 ### Fonts

 After installing new fonts, it might be necessary to rebuild the cache.
-Run `fc-cache -fv` to do this.
+Fresh does this automatically using the `after_build` hook, but if you want to force a run, do `fc-cache -rv`

 Applications will need to be restarted after doing so.